stffrdhrn/stffrdhrn.github.io/_drafts/unwind.md

 ### Understanding the Test case

-The GLIBC test case is [nptl/tst-cancel24.cc](https://sourceware.org/git/?p=glibc.git;a=blob;f=nptl/tst-cancel24.cc;h=1af709a8cab1d422ef4401e2b2d178df86f863c5;hb=HEAD)`.
+The GLIBC test case is [nptl/tst-cancel24.cc](https://sourceware.org/git/?p=glibc.git;a=blob;f=nptl/tst-cancel24.cc;h=1af709a8cab1d422ef4401e2b2d178df86f863c5;hb=HEAD).
 The test starts in the `do_test` function and it will create a child thread with `pthread_create`.
 The child thread executes function `tf` which waits on a semaphore until the parent thread cancels it.
-It is expected that the child thread, when cancelled , will call it's catch blocks.
+It is expected that the child thread, when cancelled , will call it's catch block.

 The failure is that the `catch` block is not getting run as evidenced by the `except_caught` variable not being set to `true`.